SeanBrum/React-Responsive-Window/README.md

 ## Usage

-Global usage
-Class usage - tablet example
-component switch usage

-Overides - show overides
-Debug and debounce

 This component is super easy to use.
-To inlcude just import the component from the package and wrap around the components that require access to the responsive context.
+To include just import the component from the package and wrap around the components that require access to the responsive context.

 ```jsx
 import React from 'react';